shjh3117/UE_CelLit/README.md

-Since it's still in development, there are a few issues to be addressed.
+Since it's still in development, there are a few many issues to be addressed.
 I'll fix it.

 # **Custom cel-shading style shader plugin for Unreal Engine 5**
 https://github.com/user-attachments/assets/b1e32b11-212a-4019-8154-72a91ed1c355